-It’s fun to pick up a bunch of mixed cut flowers at the grocer and set them into a vase for some quick cheer at the table.
-However, with a little effort, you can turn a ten dollar bouquet into something a bit more artistic.
-Use the same design principles florists apply to their arrangements for professional looking results.
+It’s fun and simple to pick up a bunch of mixed cut flowers at the grocer and set them into a vase for some quick cheer at the table.
+However, with a little effort, you can turn a $10 bouquet into something a bit more artistic.
+Use the same design principles florists apply to their arrangements for professional-looking results.

-A focal bloom can contribute to the dominance in a bouquet, but dominance can also mean a dominant flower is used throughout the design, or a dominant texture like ruffled petals are featured in the design.
+A focal bloom can contribute to the dominance in a bouquet, but dominance can also mean a dominant flower is used throughout the design or a dominant texture like ruffled petals are featured in the design.
 The design element that is important to you can dominate your floral arrangement, whether it’s wildflowers or your impressive mixed zinnia cutting garden.

-Most mixed flower arrangements employ a focal point, usually, a stunning large or unusual bloom or blossom cluster that draws the eye.
+Most mixed flower arrangements employ a focal point, which is usually a stunning large or unusual bloom or blossom cluster that draws the eye.
 These flowers are often more expensive than the rest of the filler flowers in the arrangement.
 A large peony, garden rose, or orchid will stand out from smaller flowers such as alstroemeria or poms.

 A floral arrangement with good rhythm will make your eye wander across the entire design, rather than just causing you to glance and look away.
 Repetition can guide your eye across the design, but a varied bouquet can also provide a visual path for the eye to follow.

 When a mix of flower shapes and sizes are part of your floral arrangement, a gradual transition between the types will make the final result appear natural.
-This is important when gathering flowers in various states of bloom, like peonies or roses.
-You should place the smallest buds at the top and center of the design, followed by partially opened blooms, while inserting the most full blossoms at the bottom or center of the arrangement.
+This is important when gathering flowers in various states of bloom, such as peonies or roses.
+Place the smallest buds at the top and center of the design, followed by partially opened blooms, while inserting the full blossoms at the bottom or center of the arrangement.

 There is much to be said for a large bouquet of roses, but variety creates excitement in a floral arrangement.
 Even if you are smitten with one type of flower, add variety to your piece with greenery or twigs.